I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 }

-With this, for tasks like JCQ where you want to parse a single character from choices, you can directly parse content for one character.
-I decided to always attach this flag when running subsequent benchmarks.
+With this, for tasks like JCQ where you want a single character from multiple choices, you can directly parse one character from content.
+I decided to always apply this flag when running subsequent benchmarks.

-<think>is always ON, cannot be disabled- Even light questions take 26-56 seconds (depending on thinking length)
+<think>is always ON, cannot be disabled- Even light questions take 26-56 seconds (depends on thinking length)

 - If max_tokens is small,

-<think>consumes it all and the final answer becomes empty --reasoning-parser qwen3can mechanically separate content and reasoning
+<think>consumes the budget and the final answer ends up empty --reasoning-parser qwen3can mechanically separate content from reasoning

-This is an important prerequisite that directly affects max_tokens design in subsequent JCQ / ELYZA / BFCL phases.
-Without setting max_tokens to 1024 or higher, you get an error pattern of "cut off mid-thought with zero answer" even for multiple-choice tasks.
+This is an important premise that directly affects the max_tokens design in the subsequent JCQ / ELYZA / BFCL phases.
+If max_tokens isn't set to 1024 or more, even choice-based tasks produce error patterns where "thinking gets cut off mid-way and the answer is zero."

-To examine basic Japanese common sense capability, I took a 300-question subset (seed-fixed) from the validation split (1,119 questions) of leemeng/jcommonsenseqa-v1.1 and ran a side-by-side benchmark across 6 models.
-The setup was 3-shot, temperature=0, max_tokens=1024, system prompt instructing "please return only a single alphabet character A through E," with reasoning-parser qwen3 to parse a single character from the content side.
+To check the baseline Japanese common sense capability, I took a seed-fixed 300-question subset from the validation split (1,119 questions) of leemeng/jcommonsenseqa-v1.1 and ran a side-by-side benchmark across 6 models.
+The setup used 3-shot, temperature=0, max_tokens=1024, a system prompt instructing "return only a single alphabet character A through E," and parsed a single character from the content side using reasoning-parser qwen3.

 | Model | Quantization | Accuracy | avg latency | avg completion tokens | length cutoffs |